 The options presented above are basic for fantasy.
 They look organically and reflect the mood of the genre.
-Though, it doesn’t mean that you cannot use other fonts.
+Though you still are free to use other fonts.

 The choice of the font colors depends on the palette and hues used in the book cover design.
 They may be either of the same spectra or contrasting.
-White typography is a winning option that matches any color of the cover design.
+If in doubt, you can always use white.
+It is an option that matches any color of the cover design.

 You can mix the upper and lower case letters or use capitalization for the entire title.
 Nick Kolenda in his useful guide on font psychology reveals the following insights:

 - Mixed case letters are the most readable;